If you are an artist living – or working primarily – in Richmond,

 Details about the current residency can be found on the Branscombe Artist Residency page.

-For further information regarding the Artist-in-Residence program, please contact Katie Varney, Manager, Cultural Development at Katie Varney or 604-247-4941.
+For further information regarding the Artist-in-Residence program, contact Katie Varney, Manager, Cultural Development at Katie Varney or 604-247-4941.

 Community Art Exhibitions

-As part of the City of Richmond’s Arts Strategy, Arts Services is committed to providing exhibition opportunities for local artists.
+As part of the City of Richmond’s Arts Strategy, Richmond Arts Services is committed to providing exhibition opportunities for local artists.
 Several City facilities have joined together to present exhibition opportunities.
 Selected artists may be exhibited in either one or several of the facilities in any given year.
 Art works may include paintings, drawings, photographs, quilts or other textile pieces and can be displayed on framed paper or on canvas.
 Some facilities may be able to accommodate three dimensional art such as pottery.
 Though priority is given to Richmond artists, all local artists from the Lower Mainland are welcome to submit proposals.

 During the summer, a call-to-artists is announced.
 After the deadline, generally in the end of July, representatives from each facility meet and select artists for the upcoming year.
 It is strongly encouraged that artists submit their applications during this period by sending applications to the designated address.
 However, applications are accepted throughout the year by contacting the individual facility representatives listed below.
 Application requirements and deadline information can be found by opening the PDF file in this section.